 There are countless moving pieces throughout the hiring process, which is exactly why the “human” in HR is here to stay.
 Remote interviewing software isn’t actually meant to take over the responsibilities of employees, but to help manage the smaller details so that your administrators can more effectively tackle the big stuff.

 Take interview scheduler for example.
-Between making typos, scheduling in the wrong time zone, or forgetting critical meeting links, there’s plenty of opportunity for miscommunication with candidates, especially with an increasing number of them geographically located outside of your district. interview scheduler automates this process, allowing prospects to choose a time to interview based off of a recruiter’s calendar, without the back-and-forth.
+Between making typos, scheduling in the wrong time zone, or forgetting critical meeting links, there’s plenty of opportunity for miscommunication with candidates, especially with an increasing number of them geographically located outside of your district. interview scheduling automates this process, allowing prospects to choose a time to interview based on a recruiter’s calendar, without the back-and-forth.
 The platform even sends out confirmation emails to ensure that your district never misses a beat or loses a solid candidate because of clerical errors.

 Did you know that in the time that it takes to complete one phone screen, you can review 10 one-way video interviews?

 That’s why video tools like interview on demand were developed.
-Giving administrators the holistic picture of what a candidate offers is essential — now teachers can respond to questions via video, allowing schools to quickly screen their abilities and make a comprehensive decision to move forward with them (or not).
+Giving administrators the holistic picture of what a candidate offers is essential — now teachers can respond to questions via video interviews, allowing schools to quickly screen their abilities and make a comprehensive decision to move forward with them (or not).

 (Pro-tip: to engage candidates even more effectively, ask a few students to pre-record interview questions!)